 This is a pretty drastic difference from where it began huh?

-Mom’s number one complaint were definitely the drapes.
-These thick white drapes came with the home when they moved in about 4 years ago.
+Mom’s number one complaint was definitely the drapes.
+These thick white drapes came with the home when they moved in.
 They had to stay up until something new was put up because in the late afternoon the sun comes barreling in those windows.
 But they were U.G.L.Y.
 Not quite white, not quite off white, and had a shiny leaf pattern.
 Bleh!

 So she changed them out using my DIY Grommet Top Curtain tutorial.
 She was able to find the shower curtains in navy and white which paved the way for the fun color scheme that she ended up with.
 (Yes, you read that right.
 Those curtains are made from West Elm shower curtains and can be done by anyone who can sew a straight line.
 Trust me.)